containers/toolbox/doc/toolbox-create.1.md

 ### Container Configuration

-A Toolbx container seamlessly integrates with the rest of the operating system by providing access to the user's home directory, the Wayland and X11 sockets, networking (including Avahi and CA certificates), removable devices (like USB sticks), systemd journal, SSH agent, D-Bus, ulimits, `/dev` and the udev database, etc. The host file system can be accessed at `/run/host`.
+Toolbx environments have seamless access to the user’s home directory, the Wayland and X11 sockets, networking (including Avahi and CA certificates), removable devices (like USB sticks), systemd journal, SSH agent, D-Bus, ulimits, `/dev` and the udev database, etc. The host file system can be accessed at `/run/host`.

 Note that Toolbx makes no promise about security beyond what’s already available in the usual command line environment on the host that everybody is familiar with.

-The user ID and account details from the host is propagated into the Toolbx container, SELinux label separation is disabled, and the container has access to the host's Kerberos credentials cache if it's configured to use KCM caches.
-Crucial configuration files, such as `/etc/host.conf`, `/etc/hosts`, `/etc/localtime`, `/etc/resolv.conf` and `/etc/timezone`, inside the container
-are kept synchronized with the host.
+The user ID and account details from the host operating system are propagated into the Toolbx containers, SELinux label separation is disabled, and the containers have access to the host’s Kerberos credentials cache if it’s configured to use KCM caches.
+Crucial configuration files, such as `/etc/host.conf`, `/etc/hosts`, `/etc/localtime`, `/etc/resolv.conf` and `/etc/timezone`, inside the containers are kept synchronized with the host.

-A Toolbx container can be identified by the `com.github.containers.toolbox` label with various Podman commands (like `podman inspect`) or the `/run/.toolbxenv` file.
-The `/run/.containerenv` file contains some metadata about the container.
+Toolbx containers can be identified by the `com.github.containers.toolbox` label with various Podman commands (like `podman inspect`) or by the presence of the `/run/.toolbxenv` file.
+The `/run/.containerenv` file contains some metadata about the containers.

-The entry point of a Toolbx container is the `toolbox init-container` command.
+The entry point of the containers is the `toolbox init-container` command.
-It plays a role in setting up the container, along with the options passed to `podman create`, and mitigating the immutable nature of the configuration of OCI containers.
+It plays a role in setting up the containers, along with the options passed to `podman create`, and mitigating the immutable nature of the configuration of OCI containers.